BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 Be aware of this when executing UI functions in a callback.
 Make sure that the UI functions are being executed inside a BeginInvokeOnMainThread call or it's platform equivalents.

+## A Word About Building on Android

+There's a problem with the Newtonsoft JSON package that we're using to do JSON processing.
+(It get’s pulled in as a dependency of the NuGet package.)
+In a release build, it has a linking problem which leads to an exception we are seeing under certain circumstances.
+This can be fixed by a change to the options for the Android app.
+It is only an Android problem.

+Basically, right click on the project and select Options.
+Go to “Android Build” and select the “Linker” tab.
+Make sure the Release build configuration is selected.
+In the “Ignore assemblies” box, add “System.Core”.
+Rebuild the app.
+It should now run successfully.

 ## Installation

 The Branch Xamarin SDK is now available as a [NuGet package](https://www.nuget.org/packages/Branch-Xamarin-Linking-SDK).
 You will need to add the package to your Android, iOS and Forms (if applicable) projects.